15 Wild Facts About Animal House

 It was the only school that would let the production shoot on campus.

-10. THE OREGON DEAN ACQUIESCED TO FILMING BEING OF A PREVIOUS MISSED OPPORTUNITY.
+10. THE OREGON DEAN ACQUIESCED TO FILMING BECAUSE OF A PREVIOUS MISSED OPPORTUNITY.

 Years earlier, he had rejected the offer to have the production of The Graduate shoot on campus.
 Not wanting to let another go at Hollywood pass him by, he approved the production without reading Animal House’s script.
 He gave them such carte blanche that his own office was used to film Dean Wormer’s office in the movie.